Section 504: Parent & Student Rights

 You have the right to:

-- A response from the school district to reasonable requests for explanations and interpretations of your child’s records.
+- A response to your reasonable requests for explanations and interpretations of your child’s education records.